-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Child protection is part of this definition and refers to activities undertaken to protect specific children who are suspected to be suffering, or being likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.